zmadscientist/OjitoDiscoveries/README.md

 # Rattlesnake mesa

-I dubbed Rattlesnake mesa based on a vigorus Diamond Back rattle sanake encounter we had in March of 2015.
+I dubbed Rattlesnake mesa based on a vigorus Diamond Back rattle snake encounter we had in March of 2015.
 Sam heard it rattling somewhere aboout 50 to 75 yards away!
 We got excellent photos of it before it took cover under a large boulder.
 The encounter slowed our progress throughout the day as we climbed up and over and around boulder after boulder.

 Right about the time Sam detected the snake we were finding lots of bone fragments on the southern and western faces of the mesa.
-After the encounter we also dicovered a very nice red split sauropod vertebrae in float - the size of a bowling ball!
+After the encounter we also discovered a very nice red split sauropod vertebrae in float - the size of a bowling ball!

 [RTL nc2 rib minor](https://scaniverse.com/scan/sfiajq7dj5cbrpvm)